 It’s also a formally accomplished bit of work, which is thanks in no small part to the helping hand of cinematographer John Toll.
-It might be surprising that the who shot The Thin Red Line, Braveheart, and Almost Famous would head to a conceptually bizarre sci-fi TV show, but his recent collaborations with the Wachowskis are a symbol of good collaboration — even if the pre-production process wasn’t exactly the tidiest.
-We spoke at Poland’s Camerimage International Film Festival, where the pilot screened, and you can read our discussion of this in addition to how the shifting nature of post-production has changed filmmakers’ eyes, Netflix’s “4k requirement,” and more.
+It might be surprising that the man who shot (to name but a small collection) The Thin Red Line, Braveheart, and Almost Famous would head to a conceptually bizarre sci-fi TV show, but his recent ties to the Wachowskis signify a fine collaboration — even if the pre-production process wasn’t exactly the tidiest.
+We spoke at Poland’s Camerimage International Film Festival, where the pilot screened, and you can read our discussion of that unusual circumstance, in addition to how the shifting nature of post-production has changed filmmakers’ eyes, Netflix’s “4K requirement,” and more.

 Well, I think the idea of small screens and big screens is sort of changing, because television screens, the quality of television monitors — home-viewing monitors — are getting better and getting larger.
 I don’t know when I said that, but it’s probably a little different now.